-Touted as the “best poetry event in the borough” by Brooklyn Magazine and “one of the most innovative literary events in the city” by Time Out New York, the Brooklyn Poets Yawp is a monthly poetry workshop & open mic usually held at 61 Local in Cobble Hill (61 Bergen St) on the second Monday of every month from 6:30 to 9 PM.
+Touted as the “best poetry event in the borough” by Brooklyn Magazine and “one of the most innovative literary events in the city” by Time Out New York, the Brooklyn Poets Yawp is a monthly poetry workshop & open mic held on the second Monday of every month from 6:30 to 9 PM.
 The event is hosted at 144 Montague Street in Brooklyn Heights and also livestreamed via Zoom (closed captions available).

 6:00 PM: doors open / open mic sign-up begins

 Guests can purchase tickets to attend in person at 144 Montague Street or virtually via Zoom (note: virtual guests cannot read for the open mic).
 Advance online ticket sales for in-person attendance end at 5 PM on the day of the event.
 After that, tickets for in-person attendance can be purchased at the door until we reach capacity; tickets for virtual attendance will be available until the start of the workshop at 6:30 PM.
 A Zoom link will be emailed to all ticket holders.
 Participants are encouraged to purchase tickets in advance for in-person attendance, as the event usually sells out.
 Brooklyn Poets members take $5 off.

 Each reader for the open mic can read one poem of 3 minutes max.
 Participants can purchase one of ten tickets in advance to reserve an open mic spot.
 Once those tickets sell out, all other participants who’d like to read for the open mic can purchase a ticket to sign up at the door on a first-come, first-serve basis.
 We usually have time for about 20–22 readers.